TheR1D/shell_gpt/README.md

 docker build -t sgpt .
 ```

-You may use named volumes (sgpt will then ask your API key only once, and the cache will be reused for `--chat`) or use the `OPENAI_API_KEY` environment variable if set to run the container:
+You may use named volumes (sgpt will then ask your API key only once and store it in a volume, and the cache will be stored in another volume to be reused using the `--chat` option) or use the `OPENAI_API_KEY` environment variable, if set, to run the container.

+Using two volumes:
 ```shell
 docker run  --rm \
             --volume gpt-config:/home/app/.config/shell-gpt    `# store your API key in a volume`            \